patelavtx/copilot_build_azurecn/README.md

 # Aviatrix Copilot Build Azure

-This module builds an Aviatrix Copilot in Azure.
+This module builds an Aviatrix Copilot in Azure China.

 ### Usage:

-To create an Aviatrix Copilot:   *** Uses a temporary SAS link to get the required image ***
+To create an Aviatrix Copilot:   *** Uses a temporary SAS link to get the required image details  (removed 'plan' from image as not required and erorrs with) ***
+                                 *** 'You have not accepted the legal terms... ***

 ```
 provider "azurerm" {